omer-biz/quex/README.md

 ...snip...

-Passing `--future` and `--past` won't take effect if one of the following commands is passed.
+Passing `--future` and `--past` won't take effect if one of the following commands are passed.

 - `week`
 - `month`